anti-alias-arts/AAVJ/docs/overview.md

 ## VRAM Cleanup Script

 The VRAM Cleanup Script is key in optimizing VRAM usage in your project in real-time.
-Essentially how the script works is that when you activate a scene in your layer grid, that scene ID is loaded into a 4-row table, effectively the layer history, or ‘layerhist’.
+Essentially how the script works is as follows:

+* When you activate a scene in your layer grid, that scene ID is loaded into a 4-row table, effectively the layer history, or ‘layerhist’.

 ### Checks